UK Edition. Click here for US version.

 Take your medication once daily either in the morning or evening.

 Your doctor will advise you on how long to take this medication for.
 This will depend on the nature of your

 illness and how well you are responding to the treatment.
 It may take several weeks before your symptoms

 begin to improve.
 Treatment of depression should usually continue for 6 months after improvement.

-If you have accidentally taken more than your prescribed dose, contact your nearest casualty department or
+If you have accidentally taken more than your prescribed dose, contact your nearest hospital casualty

 If you forget to take Sertraline Tablets

 Do not take a double dose to make up for a forgotten dose.
 If you forget to take a dose, do not take the

 missed dose.
 Just take the next dose at the right time.